guitartsword/task-management-ui/README.md

 ## Requirements

-This are the recommended versions of each tool to use:
+These are the recommended versions of each tool to use:
 * node (>= v18.0.0)
 * npm (>= v10.7.0)
 * Clone and run the [API server running](https://github.com/guitartsword/task-management-api)